Skip to content

 5) Show Your Support

-2023 is the 41st year of the Great Columbia Crossing and your support this year means the world to the Astoria-Warrenton Area Chamber of Commerce and helps us move forward with hosting this epic race.
-Show-off your well-earned Finisher medal on Facebook and Instagram using the hashtag #GreatColumbiaCrossing
+2024 is the 42nd year of the Great Columbia Crossing and your support this year means the world to the Astoria-Warrenton Area Chamber of Commerce and helps us move forward with hosting this epic race.
+Show-off your well-earned finisher medal on Facebook and Instagram using the hashtag #GreatColumbiaCrossing

 Virtual Race Tips